EtiennePerot/perot.me/src/posts/mac-spoofing-what-why-how-and-something-about-coffee.md

 [MAC spoofing] is the technique to effectively change the MAC address that your network interface appears to have.
 It doesn't change the burned-in address, it merely changes what other devices think your interface's MAC address is.
 It can be used for some legitimate and not-always-legitimate purposes:

 * Appearing as a legitimate device on a network which employs [MAC address whitelisting] (useful when your last network interface dies, and for [certain types of network attacks][ARP Request Replay Attack])
 * Avoiding tracking: Different MAC addresses means no device on the network can tell if it has already seen this device on this network before, or on another network.
-For example, Starbucks may wish to maintain a list of all MAC addresses accessing their WiFi access points and use this information to figure out someone's movements or simply to identify who their best customer is (or at least which one is *that guy* always hogging all the bandwidth)
+For example, Starbucks may wish to maintain a list of all MAC addresses accessing their WiFi access points and use this information to figure out someone's movements or simply to identify who their best customer is (or at least which one is *that guy* always hogging all the bandwidth).
+Think they would never do that?
+[Think][Euclid Analytics - How it works]&nbsp;[again][City of Calgary - Bluetooth travel time system].
-* Appearing as a different device to a network you've previously been on (hey, remember those "time-limited" free WiFi access points at the airport?)
+* Appearing as a different device to a network you've previously been on.
+(Hey, remember those "time-limited" free WiFi access points at the airport?)
 * Avoiding profiling: The first three bytes of the MAC address identify the manufacturer of the device.
 Thus, the burned-in address gives away which company made the chip.
 Sometimes that's not important, but perhaps a hardware exploit exists in all network interfaces manufactured by $MANUFACTURER, thus changing your MAC address gives you a bit of security by obscurity.
 Or, more mundanely, perhaps you don't want a thief to be able to see that you have a shiny, new, and *very expensive* iThingy at your house simply by standing outside and looking all the MAC addresses broadcasted by all your WiFi devices.
-* [Bypassing futile roadblocks][Errata Security - I conceal my identity the same way Aaron was indicted for], and [unjustly getting prosecuted to death][EFF - Aaron Swartz's Death] over it
+* [Bypassing futile roadblocks][Slashdot - Feds Add 9 Felony Charges Against Swartz For JSTOR Hack], and [unjustly getting prosecuted to death][EFF - Aaron Swartz's Death] over it.
 * Wireless access points use MAC spoofing in order to provide multiple wireless networks with a single wireless interface.
 Recent routers often have this "guest network" feature which, when turned on, makes your router show up twice in the list of available access points: The regular network, and the guest network.
 This is a good thing, as it gives you some network-level isolation between machines.
 This way, even if your guests don't practice healthy security practices on their computing devices, at least they won't spread any nasty stuff through your LAN.

 Interestingly, while MAC addresses have thus far been limited in terms of tracking potential due to being confined to one's local network, this is about to change with [IPv6].
 One of IPv6's addressing models, [stateless address autoconfiguration][Stateless address autoconfiguration], allows a device to acquire an address for itself by taking the 64-bit prefix of the network it is on, and using the 48-bit MAC address of its network interface to determine the value of the remaining 64 bits.
 The consequence of this scheme is that any website you connect to can figure out your MAC address from nothing but your IPv6 address.
 (More on that later.)